Chalta/Zeitgeist/README.md

 ##Final Steps

-13. Run pco_live.sh and configure the timers to suit your requirements.
+13. Run pco-live.sh and configure the timers to suit your requirements.
 As a recommended starting point:

    *  Set the layout to *"Countdown: Full"*
    *  Set the timer to *"Countdown: End item on time"*  (This option dynamically adjusts the countdown to keep your service on track, but requires an operator to follow along advance through the service items during the service.
 The smartphone app is free and very handy for this purpose)